How to set groupdocs license java with InputStream

 1. Prepare the License File Path

-Replace 'YOUR_DOCUMENT_DIRECTORY' with the actual path where your .lic file is located:
+Replace 'YOUR_DOCUMENT_DIRECTORY' with the folder that contains your .lic file:

 String licensePath = "YOUR_DOCUMENT_DIRECTORY" + "/your_license.lic";